 This product comprises various types of materials: some may be recycled others must be disposed of.
 Seek information on the recycling and disposal systems envisaged by the local regulations in your area for this product category.
 Caution! - some parts of the product may contain pollutant or hazardous substances which, if disposed of into the environment, may cause serious damage to the environment or physical health.
 As indicated by the symbol on the left, disposal of this product in domestic waste is strictly prohibited.
-Separate the waste into categories for disposal according to the methods envisaged by current legislation in for disposal, according to the methods envisaged by current legislation in your area, or return the product to the retailer when purchasing a new version.
+Separate the waste into categories for disposal, according to the methods envisaged by current legislation in your area, or return the product to the retailer when purchasing a new version.
 Caution! - Local legislation may envisage serious fines in the event of abusive disposal of this product.